MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 This policy targets:

-- Licensed users with Microsoft Entra ID P1 and P2.
+- Organizations licensed users with Microsoft Entra ID P1 and P2
-- Where security defaults aren't enabled.
+- Organizations where security defaults aren't enabled
-- There are less than 500 per-user MFA enabled or enforced users.
+- Organizations with less than 500 per-user MFA enabled or enforced users

 To apply this policy to more users, duplicate it and change the assignments.